SherG/cool-iron/blog/facebook-ads-roi.md

 To keep disappointment at bay:

 * Remember that the majority of leads don't convert and that's the norm.
 * Know that most business owners go through multiple iterations of lead generation processes to find what works best for them.
-And the best engage in ongoing interations in order to get optimal results.
+And the best engage in continual experiments, often via small tweaks, in order to get optimal results.
 * Keep your eye on the near-term goal — developing a repeatable lead generation and sales process that works.
 * Keep your utlimate goal in mind: such as growing revenue and potentially selling your business at a good profit in the future.